LoginRadius/engineering-portal/content/basic-query-operations-in-mongodb/index.md

 ```
 >db.Orders.createIndex({"Customer":1})
 ```
-MongoDB creates an unique index on ‘_id’ field by default.
+MongoDB creates a unique index on ‘_id’ field by default.
 A unique index will prevent insertion of two documents with the same value for that field.
-If you want to create an unique index then the statement would be as follows.
+If you want to create a unique index then the statement would be as follows.
 ```
 db.Orders.createIndex( { "OrderId": 1 }, { unique: true } )
 ```

-## Summery
+## Summary
-In this blog we had a look on some basic query operators in MongoDB.
+In this blog, we had a look at some basic query operators in MongoDB.
 We learned how we can perform basic query operations as we do in RDBMS.
 We also learned about the simple indexing in MongoDB to perform efficient queries.
 If this article helps you please share in the comment section.